How To Fill and Shape Agnolotti Pasta

-Now that you've learned how to make homemade pasta, it's time to up the ante!
+Now that you’ve learned how to make homemade pasta, it’s time to up the ante!
 How would you like to make tender bite-sized pillows of pasta, plump with a creamy filling?
 Yes?
 Sounds good, right?
-It's easier and quicker than you might imagine.
-Take a look at this method — demonstrated by a pro: Bill Briwa, an instructor at the Culinary Institute of America's Greystone campus.
+It’s easier and quicker than you might imagine.
+Take a look at this method — demonstrated by a pro: Bill Briwa, the late chef-instructor of the Culinary Institute of America’s Greystone campus.

 I was keenly interested in one of the dishes in particular: a potato-filled agnolotti.
 Agnolotti are like ravioli’s smaller, squarer cousin, easier to fill and cut out.
 Briwa demonstrates the technique here for you — doesn’t it look simple?
 Watching him, it seemed so easy and quick.
 I am certainly going to find a good night to make these soon!